NaVorro Bowman: 2010

-On the second day of the 2010 NFL draft, Bowman was selected in the third round with the 91st overall pick by the San Francisco 49ers.
+On the second day of the 2010 NFL draft, Bowman was selected in the third round (91st overall) by the San Francisco 49ers.
 Bowman played in all 16 games in 2010, starting one in place of Patrick Willis, who was ruled out for Week 17 after undergoing a second surgery on his broken right hand.
 Bowman finished his rookie year with 46 tackles.